 Cook Children's Stroke Clinic takes place once a month in the neurology clinic.
-Because strokes can occur even before a baby is born, we care for children from age 0 to 18 years.
+Because strokes can occur even before a baby is born, we care for children from age 0 and up.

 Comprised of hematologists, oncologists, neurologists, neurosurgeons, neurophysiologists, rheumatologists, interventional radiologists and movement disorder specialists, the stroke clinic team sees approximately 120 outpatient cases of pediatric stroke annually in addition to our inpatient cases.